Brave young Dublin girl (12) had four limbs amputated after Strep A diagnosis

 “Luckily, we brought her to the doctor when we did, and they got her the ambulance thank God because otherwise it could have been a different outcome,” she said.

-“She spent four weeks in total in ICU and then she spent 10 weeks on St Anne’s ward in Crumlin.”
+“She spent four weeks in total in ICU and then she spent ten weeks on St Anne’s ward in Crumlin.”

 Ms Hughes said in the beginning, the family were told to prepare for the worst.